 \section{Motivating Example}

 The example in Figure~\ref{fig:example} shows that different data flows originating from cryptographic misuse may lead to different impacts and severities to the application.
+In our work, data flow refers to the data propagation from a source method invocation to a sink method invocation.
 In method \textsf{encrypt}, we firstly derive the encryption key with \textsf{KeyGenerator}.
-Then we use \textsf{Cipher.getInstance} to construct and initialize \textsf{Cipher} object.
+Then we use \textsf{Cipher.getInstance} to construct and initialize the \textsf{Cipher} object.
 Finally, we call \textsf{Cipher.doFinal} to encrypt the sensitive string and return the ciphertext.
 The parameter of \textsf{Cipher.getInstance} should consist of three parts: \textit{algorithm}, \textit{mode of operation}, and \textit{padding scheme}.
 When we only specify the algorithm ``\textsf{AES}'', the method will apply the ECB mode of operation by default, which has been proved insecure.
-The state-of-the-art approach~\cite{DBLP:conf/ccs/RahamanXASTFKY19} simply identifies the risk level of this misuse as \emph{medium} severity.
+The state-of-the-art approach~\cite{DBLP:conf/ccs/RahamanXASTFKY19} straightforwardly identifies the risk level of this misuse as \emph{medium} severity.
 In contrast, we want to further understand how this misuse may be exploited to characterize its severity better.
-If we treat this misused call to \textsf{Cipher.getInstance} as a data source, the program has two sensitive data flows: \ding{182}$\rightarrow$\ding{183}$\rightarrow$\ding{184}$\rightarrow$\ding{185}$\rightarrow$\ding{187} and \ding{182}$\rightarrow$\ding{183}$\rightarrow$\ding{184}$\rightarrow$\ding{186}$\rightarrow$\ding{188}.
+If we treat this misused call to \textsf{Cipher.getInstance} as a data source, there are two sensitive data flows in the program: \ding{182}$\rightarrow$\ding{183}$\rightarrow$\ding{184}$\rightarrow$\ding{185}$\rightarrow$\ding{187} and \ding{182}$\rightarrow$\ding{183}$\rightarrow$\ding{184}$\rightarrow$\ding{186}$\rightarrow$\ding{188}.
 We want to classify the sinks of these flows into different categories to distinguish the severity of the two sensitive data flows.
-However, identifying the precise category of some sink might not be straightforward.
+However, identifying the precise category of some sink might take much work.
 For example, the category of \textsf{DataOutputStream.write}, i.e., \textsf{NETWORK} in our categorization, is related to the type of \textsf{urlConn}.
-We apply an intra-procedural data-source tracking, i.e., \ding{187}$\rightarrow$\ding{189}, to find such correlation and help categorize the sink.
-As we realized, the two sensitive flows serve as potential attack surfaces to exploit the program's misuse.
-However, the flow to \textsf{NETWORK}(\ding{187}) is generally riskier than the flow to \textsf{FILE}(\ding{188}).
-Thus, we assign risk weights to different categories of sinks according to their intuitive severity so that the overall risk of the app can be quantified in a more precise way based on the identified \emph{misuse-originating data-flows}.
+We apply intra-procedural data-source tracking, i.e., \ding{187}$\rightarrow$\ding{189}, to find such correlation and help categorize the sink.
+As we realized, the two sensitive flows serve as potential attack surface to exploit the misuse in the program.
+However, different flow categories have different risk potentials based on public evidence.
+As we have estimated the CVSS \cite{cvss} of the sink categories, the risk rankings in Table~\ref{tab:sink-weight} indicate that the data flow to \textsf{NETWORK}(\ding{187}) tends to be of higher severity than the device-local data flow to \textsf{FILE}(\ding{188}).
+We assign risk weights to different categories of sinks according to their severity so that the app's overall risk can be quantified more precisely based on the identified \emph{misuse-originating data flows}.